Discover more from The Happiness Clinic Mental Health Blog

 Improve your sleep hygiene so you can enjoy a high quality of sleep on a regular basis.

-Exercise regularly and practice yoga or some form of movement on a consistent basis to reduce stress and increase helpful brain chemicals.
+Exercise regularly and practice yoga or some form of movement consistently to reduce stress and increase helpful brain chemicals.

 By consistently practicing these lifestyle changes, daily wellness practices, and addressing trauma in therapy, you can mitigate the impact of inherited trauma and find a path toward healing.